MustachedRobot/core/README.md

 ### Themes

 A plugin can be used as a Theme for part or the totality of the application.
+A [theme example](https://github.com/MustachedRobot/themeExample) is available on Github.

 #### CSS

-To load a css file in the whole application, add a Theme class in your module and add a "getCss" function returning the path of the css file and the version number of this file:
+To load a CSS file in the whole application, add a Theme class in your module and add a "getCss" function returning the path of the CSS file and the version number of this file:

 	public function getCss()
     {